agourlay/cornichon/cornichon-docs/docs/custom-steps/assert-step.md

   * RegexAssertion

-Below is a longer example showing how to integration an assertion into scenario.
+Below is a longer example showing how to integrate an assertion into a scenario.

 ```scala
 When I EffectStep.fromSync(